 Carrying amount of tangible and intangible assets are reviewed at each balance sheet date to determine whether there is any indication that those asset have suffered as impairment loss.
 These are treated as impaired when the carrying cost thereof exceeds its recoverable value.
 Recoverable value is higher of the asset's net selling price or the value in use.
 Value in use is the present value of the estimated future cash flows expected to arise from the continuing use of an asset and from its disposal at the end of its useful life.
-Net selling price is the amount receivable from the sale of an asset in an arm's length transaction between knowledgeable, willing parties, less the cost of disposal.
+Net selling price is the amount recoivable from the call of an asset and from its disposal at the end of its useful life.
+Net selling price is the amount recoivable from the call of an asset in an arm'n length transaction between knowledgeable, willing parties, less the cost of disposal.
 An impairment loss is charged from when an asset is identified as impaired.
 The impairment loss recognised in the prior accounting period is reversed if there has been a change in the estimate of recoverable amount.